My Batman Collection

 I have no idea what the flat head Batman is meant to be in the middle.
-Somethings I really should just get rid of 'cause all they're doing is taking up space.
+Some items I really should just get rid of 'cause all they're doing is taking up space.

 The bottle on the left including the Batmobile in the front is bubble bath.
-It's funny how you end up with multiples of the same thing as you go along.
+Hmm washing with Batman bubbles, kinda sounds a bit wrong doesn't it?

-found the shoes, I was rapt because I'd never seen them
+found the Batman shoes, I was rapt because I'd never seen

-before - and no they don't fit.
-Yet I was really let down
+them before - and no they don't fit.
+Yet I was really let

-when I later discovered that when bought brand new they
+down when I later discovered that when bought brand new

-came in a really cool Batman shoe box.
-I had a chance to
+they came in a really cool Batman shoe box.
+I had a

-grab a box later down the track but it was so badly
+chance to grab a box later down the track but it was so

-damaged that it wasn't worth it.
-Ironically if I did have
+badly damaged that it wasn't worth it.
+Ironically if I

-the shoe box the shoes would probably be stored inside so
+did have the shoe box the shoes would probably be stored

 You wouldn't think it, but that playhouse at the back is quite heavy.
 I have no idea what's in it ... a playhouse I guess.

 On the right (side on) are the patterns to make a Batman costume with the most dodgy looking cowl you can imagine.
-I don't know how they managed to con the guy and kid to pose for the cover photos, mega embarrassing.
+I don't know how they managed to con the guy and kid to pose for the cover photos as they are mega embarrassing.

 I actually have a bed sheet to go with the pillow case.